 Testing the Current Load From a Space Heater

 I took a 200-watt personal space heater to use as a test load on the inverter.
 I plugged it in, turned it on and let it warm up for a few seconds.
 I took a reading of approximately 2.43 amps coming out of the high voltage battery.
 The Prius, like most hybrids, doesn't have an alternator like non-hybrid cars do.
-Its 12-volt power comes from a DC-to-DC converter that steps down power from the high voltage DC battery to roughly 14 volts, to keep the 12 volt battery charged and power any 12 volt electronics.
+Its 12-volt power comes from a DC-to-DC converter that steps down power from the high voltage DC battery to roughly 14 volts, to keep the 12-volt battery charged and power any 12-volt electronics.

-How Does The 12 Volt Battery Stay Charged?
+How Does the 12 Volt Battery Stay Charged?

 If you use your Prius to supply electricity, you keep the high-voltage battery charged by occasionally starting the internal combustion engine to generate electricity by using the electric motor.
 This way, the Prius never drains its battery too low and can run for a long period of time on a full tank of gas.
-How long depends on how much energy is being demanded from the inverter.
+How long depends on how much energy is being demanded by the inverter.

-You might wonder how it's possible to use an inverter on a hybrid without killing the 12 volt battery.
+You might wonder how it's possible to use an inverter on a hybrid without killing the 12-volt battery.
 As long as the vehicle is "started," or turned on so to speak, electricity is taken from the high voltage battery pack, and passed through a DC-DC converter.
 The DC-DC converter simply takes electricity from one source of direct current (DC) and modifies or converts it, stepping down the high voltage DC from the larger battery into low voltage DC to recharge the 12-volt battery and run any devices connected to the car that uses 12 volts DC for operation.